 The Mini Mental State Examination (MMSE) is a brief psychometric tool used to assess a patient's cognitive functioning and identify signs of pathology, such as dementia.

 The MMSE covers orientation in time and space, memory, attention, speech, abstract reasoning, and the execution of simple commands.
+By tracking changes across these domains, clinicians can better tailor interventions designed to prevent memory loss.
 The creators' version of the MMSE includes 30 items, each of which is scored from 0 to 3 points, giving a maximum final score of 30.

 The evaluation process using the MMSE typically involves the following steps: